Disentangling Similarity and Relatedness in Topic Models: Introduction

 The main contributions of this paper include: \begin{itemize} \item We introduce a novel two-dimensional evaluation framework that explicitly disentangles taxonomic similarity from thematic relatedness in topic models, addressing a fundamental gap in how the semantic structure of topics is evaluated.

-\item We construct a large-scale synthetic benchmark of approximately 51K word pairs sampled from existing knowledge networks with LLM-imputed annotations, and train a neural scorer that reliably quantifies both semantic dimensions.
+\item We curate a 71K-pair similarity--relatedness dataset (${\sim}100{\times}$ larger than prior dual-annotated benchmarks) via sampling from lexical resources and a carefully prompted three-LLM ensemble, and train a neural scorer that quantifies both dimensions consistently.

-\item We conduct a comprehensive evaluation of topic model families across multiple corpora, revealing that the similarity--relatedness distinction is not merely descriptive but predictive of downstream task performance, validating the explanatory power of disentangling these two semantic axes. \end{itemize}
+\item We conduct a comprehensive evaluation of topic model families across multiple corpora, revealing a stable separation along the two axes, and showing that the axes act antagonistically on downstream task performance. \end{itemize}